Combat-Related Special Compensation Travel Benefit

 What is the CRSC Travel Benefit?

 If you have to travel more than 100 miles for specialty care related to your combat-related disability, the CRSC travel benefit reimburses your travel expensesAmounts you pay when traveling to and from your appointment.
-This includes costs for gas, meals, tolls, parking, lodging, local transportation, and tickets for public transportation..
+This includes mileage, meals, tolls, parking, lodging, local transportation, and tickets for public transportation..

 How do you qualify for the benefit?